webguru103/smooch-docs/pages/faq/web-messenger.md

 If that doesn’t do the trick, note that there are a couple of libraries we conflict with currently: mootools, requirejs & Prototype js.
 Make sure that you’re not using one of them.

-## How do I customize your web widget and remove the branding?
+## How do I customize your web messenger and remove the branding?

 We'd really love if you could keep the branding around (especially if you're a free user), however if you really want to remove the branding you can do so through a CSS override.